Adafede/my-queries/README.md

 # my-queries

-A repository storing my sparql queries.
+A repository for storing my SPARQL queries.

-At the moment, this repository is not organized.
+Currently, this repository is unorganized and serves as a place to track SPARQL queries created for various projects.

-It is just to keep track of sparql queries generated in the frame of different projects.
+This repository has now been superseded by: <https://github.com/Adafede/sparql-examples>